 Central Riverside Park

 Perhaps one of the most popular parks in Wichita, Central Riverside Park is home to the Kansas Wildlife Exhibit, a free exhibit featuring more than 25 species of animals in eight enclosures.
-Visitors can see beavers, a red fox, a porcupine, mink, hawks, owls and various birds all native to Kansas.
+Visitors can see beavers, a red fox, a porcupine, mink, a bobcat, hawks, owls and various birds all native to Kansas.
 Riverside Park also houses gorgeous artwork and floating sculptures in the pond, bronze sculptures dating back to 1926, the Spanish-American War Memorial and a solar calendar known as Wichita’s “mini Stonehenge.”
 Visitors will also find interesting architecture in the form of a gazebo and pagoda, and Celebration Plaza, an interactive fountain/splash pad for a summer cool-down.
 The park is located near Central Avenue & Nims Street.

 Chester I. Lewis Reflection Square Park